Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

 35. Magic

-You’ll see variations of these words pop up in sales copy all the time because they effectively ignite interest, establish trust, spark engagement, acknowledge the reader, create a sense of urgency, or prompt action.
+You’ll see variations of these words pop up in sales copy because they ignite interest, establish trust, spark engagement, acknowledge the reader, or prompt action.

-Remember: copy exists to sell and clarity is king.
+Remember: copy exists to sell, and clarity is king.
 If you want people to buy your ideas, services, or products, you need to convey your message clearly.
-You don’t need an impressive vocabulary or perfect grammar to write effective copy.
+You don’t need an impressive vocabulary or perfect grammar to write compelling copy.
 Imagine having a casual conversation with your reader—only in writing.

 01. Purpose-driven, Heart-centered